 Perhaps Disney should have settled on just one culture rather than trying to tie them in with one another?

 Could this have helped improve the cultural authenticity of Moana and ultimately, Moana’s story?

 There are many more theories about the movie and its cultural portrayals, but these five points have been very prevalent in each criticism (either positive or negative) that I‘ve read.

 But should any of this affect the story the movie is telling?

 At the end of the day, Moana is a children’s movie (and a popular one at that).
 Should any of this really matter?

-Now you’ve heard everything that I have to say about whether Disney got the story of Moana right – over to you.
+Now you’ve heard everything that I have to say about whether Moana is a true story and how it came across on film; over to you!
 What do you think?
 And what do you search for when travelling the world?
-Feel free to drop a few thoughts down in the comments…
+Feel free to drop a few thoughts down in the comments below…